Skip to content

 Additional information

-In accordance with its rules, the Suojeluskunna donation fund grants operating grants for voluntary national defense work and targeted grants for purposes promoting shooting sports, sports and youth education, volunteer fire brigade work and culture
+In accordance with its rules, the Finnish Defence Forces Donation Fund grants operating grants for voluntary national defence work and targeted grants for shooting sports, sports and youth education work, voluntary fire brigade work and purposes promoting culture.

 • The grant rules of the management committee of the conservancy's endowment fund